Taming the LM3886 Chip Amplifier

 Practice what you preach

 The LM3886 Done Right shown below is a simple, beginner-friendly amplifier based on the LM3886.
 The circuit and PCB layout were designed using the theory and principles outlined in these pages as well as quite a bit of information which has yet to make it into these pages.
 If you find the information in these pages valuable, please consider purchasing my circuit boards.
-You can find more information on the LM3886DR and buy your boards by clicking this link: LM3886 Done Right.
+You can find more information on the LM3886DR and buy your boards by following this link: LM3886 Done Right.